MsDaniLani/MsDaniLani/README.md

 ### My name is Danielle.
 Most people just call me Dani.

 - 🔭 I’m currently working on my Bachelor of Science in Data Management/Data Analytics
-- 🌱 I’m currently learning too many things to list but SQL is by far my favorite at this moment.
+- 🌱 I’m currently learning too many things to list but SQL is by far my favorite at the moment.
-- 👯 I’m not looking to collaborate on anything particular at the moment so I can focus on my studies.
+- 👯 I’m not currently looking to collaborate on anything particular so I can focus on my studies.
 - 💬 Ask me about what I am currently working on.
 - ⚡ Fun fact: <span style="color:pink"> **_My life runs on COFFEE!_** </span>

+## ✌️